tswapnil/tswapnil.github.io/index.md

 Checkout my resume [here](https://github.com/tswapnil/uploads/blob/master/Resume.pdf)

 ### Projects and Research
+- **AI team at UCSD**
+  Currently I am also doing RL research with the AI team led by Prof. Sicun Gao at UCSD .
+We are solving control problems using RL.

 - **SAT Solver – Automated Reasoning in AI**
   Wrote a custom SAT Solver by implementing DPLL and CDCL algorithms.
 C++.
 [Link](https://github.com/tswapnil/SAT-Solver)